zariuz/project1_react/README.md

-## First Project React
+## React and Redux

-Training project on React
+Social Network for React and Redux

 to install: